The nature of ASASSN-24fw's occultation: modelling the event as dimming by optically thick rings around a sub-stellar companion: Discussion

+If the $w$ shape is not due to spectral noise then a component of the occulting material is Hydrogen rich and re-emitting the incident stellar radiation into H$\alpha$ region.
+The otherwise flat lightcurve of ASASSN-24fw only shows deep occultation every 43.8 years \citep{nair2024} which indicates that the occulter is large and optically thick.
+This is unlike any other lightcurve of a T Tauri star where we expect regular episodes of irregular dips.

-In most cases the circum-stellar discs around YSOs are bright in X-ray and also radio sources owing to the strong magnetic fields and high temperatures from ongoing accretion activity \citep{feigelson1999, espaillat2019}.
+In most cases the accreting circumstellar discs around YSOs are bright in X-ray and radio wavelengths owing to the strong magnetic fields and high temperatures from ongoing accretion activity \citep{feigelson1999, espaillat2019}.
+If the companion is a stellar remnant, we can also see X-ray emission from the system.
 We searched through known X-ray catalogs like {\it ROSAT 2RXS} \citep{boller2016}, {\it XMMDR10} \citep{webb2022}, {\it XMMSL2} \citep{xmm2018}, {\it Chandra CSC2} \citep{evans2024}, and {\it swift2SXPS} \citep{kosiba2024} and found no pointing at the location of ASASSN-24fw.
-Thus we do not have evidence that the companion of ASASSN-24fw is a compact binary emitting X-rays.
-Given the lack of erratic photometric variability, no X-ray detections, and no evidence of narrow emission lines in the optical spectrum at the time of dimming, we do not believe that the dimming of ASASSN-24fw results from the activity in an accretion disc or that ASASSN-24fw is surrounded by a compact star.
-As mentioned earlier, the peculiar velocity of ASASSN-24fw indicates that it does not appear to have interacted with any star forming regions at least in past 50 Ma.
-Further, the peculiar velocity indicates that it belongs to the older population of stars in thick disc.
-Therefore the origin of the infrared excess is unlikely due to proto-planetary material.
+Thus we do not have evidence that the ASASSN-24fw has a compact companion or there are X-rays emitted from accretion acitivity.